TXH2020/BigDataProject/README.md

   which is basically a snapshot of my work.

-  and them follow the instructions given in instructions.txt in big data folder.
+  and then follow the instructions given in instructions.txt in big data folder.